Bar0cc0/DocLibrary/PostgreSQL.md

 -- BRIN index for range queries
 CREATE INDEX idx_products_created_at ON products USING BRIN (created_at);

--- Cluster a table using an index = physically reorder data to match the index order CLUSTER products USING idx_products_name;

 --  Reindex a specific index
 REINDEX INDEX idx_products_name;